wilbaker/VFSForGit/CONTRIBUTING.md

 - *Add new interfaces when it makes sense for the product, not simply for unit testing*

   When a class needs to be mocked (or have a subset of its behavior mocked), prefer using virtual methods to the addition new interfaces.
-By using interfaces where it makes sense for the product code the intent of using an interface is more clearly expressed.
+By using interfaces only where it makes sense for the product code it's easier to determine the motivation for having the interface.

 - *Check for `null` using the equality (`==`) and inequality (`!=`) operators rather than `is`*